-(B) Prisoners shall be served a minimum of three meals at regularly scheduled intervals, not to exceed fourteen hours between meals.
+(B) (Essential) Inmates shall be served a minimum of three meals daily at regularly scheduled intervals, not to exceed fourteen hours between meals.
 Inmates can be served a minimum of two meals daily at regularly scheduled intervals, not to exceed fourteen hours between meals, on weekends, state holidays and during emergencies.

-(C) Menu cycles and contents shall be evaluated and approved annually by a qualified nutritionist or registered dietician.
+(C) (Essential) Menu cycles and contents shall be evaluated and approved annually by a licensed nutritionist or registered dietitian or registered dietitian nutritionist.

-(D) Records of food items served at meals shall be maintained pursuant to the jail's record retention schedule.
+(D) (Important) Records of food items served at meals shall be maintained pursuant to the jail's record retention schedule.

-(E) The jail shall make provisions for modified diets by physician's order or to accommodate the mandatory dietary requirements of a recognized religion.
+(E) (Essential) The jail shall make provisions for modified diets by physician's order or to accommodate the mandatory dietary requirements of a recognized religion practiced by the inmate.

-(G) The jail shall institute policies and procedures that require that:
+(G) The jail shall institute policies and procedures that require :

-(1) All food handlers are instructed to wash their hands upon reporting for kitchen duty and after using the toilet.
+(1) (Essential) All food handlers are instructed to wash their hands upon reporting for kitchen duty, after restroom breaks and/or after handling unsanitary items .

 (2) (Essential) The food services manager or designee is responsible for a healthy and sanitary kitchen environment and shall immediately address any health or cleanliness issues with kitchen staff or inmate workers.